highspeedtrans/strava-odometer/README.md

     - should've just bought [Sparkfun ESP8266 Thing DEV](https://www.sparkfun.com/products/13711) (instead of non-dev version), which has the USB-serial built in

 ### software
+- [Sparkfun IoT Experiment Guide](https://learn.sparkfun.com/tutorials/internet-of-things-experiment-guide) with examples of ESP8266 used in client mode

 ### mechanical